Govenaires Drum and Bugle Corps

-The Govenaires Drum and Bugle Corps is an all-age drum and bugle corps based in St. Peter, Minnesota, that competes in the Drum Corps International (DCI) All-Age class.
+The Govenaires Drum and Bugle Corps (also known as The Govies) is an all-age drum and bugle corps based in St. Peter, Minnesota, that competes in the Drum Corps International (DCI) All-Age class.
 Founded in 1927, the Govenaires are considered to be the oldest continuously active drum and bugle corps.
 In 2024, the corps won the inaugural DCI All-Age Class A Championship in Indianapolis.
 Prior to the dissolution of Drum Corps Associates (DCA), The Govenaires won four DCA Class A World Champions.
 The Govenaires Drum and Bugle Corps is part of the Govenaires Performing Arts Association (GPAA).
 GPAA was founded in 2017 to help organize and support multiple ensembles, most recently including the Govenaires Parade and Concert Corps (GPC) and an indoor percussion ensemble.

 History

 In 1927, local meat market owner Ruben Siebert founded the St. Peter Legion Corps.
 The corps was composed mainly of World War I veterans who were members of the William R. Witty American Legion Post 37 in St. Peter.
 Highlights of the early years of the corps included many parades, festivals, and state competitions.
 Karl Klein, a member of the St. Peter Legion Corps, recalled a trip to Winnipeg, Manitoba, as well.

 Although there were hard times sustaining the corps during the Great Depression and throughout the 1930s and early 1940s, the corps continued to perform.
 In 1944, Cliff Hermel took over the reins of the drum corps and changed its name to the St. Peter Drum and Bugle Corps.
 This name change was in response to a growing Veterans of Foreign Wars (VFW) drum corps circuit in Minnesota in which the St. Peter corps joined and eventually dominated in the 1950s and early 1960s with 10 state championships.
 Hermel continued leading the corps into the 1970s also creating two other corps in St. Peter, the Black Knights for children 8–13 years old and the Crusaders for members of the ages 14–20 years old.
 These corps did not exist long, but the tenacity and highly motivated leadership of Cliff Hermel is evident through their formation.

 During the 1950s, drum corps around the country began adopting names that did not reflect their sponsorships, similar to what sports teams do.
 In 1961, the St. Peter Drum and Bugle elected to change their name to the Vikings Drum and Bugle Corps.
 This name did not last long because the newly formed professional football team in Minnesota selected the same name and the members of the St. Peter corps did not want to give the impression of affiliation with the new football club.
 Thus, the drum corps was once again renamed this time they chose the name Govenaires to honor the five governors of Minnesota who hailed from St, Peter.
 To this day, the spelling of Govenaires is a mystery.
 Most would assume that the name should be spelled as Governaires and it is consistently misspelled this way, but nevertheless the name was changed to the Govenaires and has remained such to this day.